 - Four pre-generated player character folios;

 - A large double-sided color map.
-One side is all of Rokugan, the other side is of Tsuma (the area used for The Topaz Champion adventure.);
+One side is all of Rokugan, and the other side is of Tsuma (the area used for The Topaz Champion adventure.);

 - 10 custom dice;

 - A 48-page softcover rulebook; and

 - 59 double-sided punch-out card stock character tokens.

 All the above items come packaged in a cardboard box and is sold at retailers for the reasonable price of $40 USD, a fantastic value for your money considering that the dice pack alone costs $ 13 USD.
 It should be noted that there are also many free additional official resources available to players, including a follow-up adventure to The Topaz Champion called In the palace of the Emerald Champion.
 Furthermore, three other official character folios are available online if the four included in the beginner box aren’t to your liking or if you have a larger gaming group.

 While the rule book makes efforts to acknowledge that the setting of Rokugan is created to emulate Eastern traditions, mythology, culture, religion, etc., and has short cultural sidebars in its text to explain certain components of its inspiration, it should be noted that it does leave you wanting more clarifications.
 I recognize that as a Western reviewer, I am not in a position to comment on what the system does and doesn’t address correctly and, more importantly, with respect.
 For that reason I’d like to point readers of this review to the 30th episode of the Asian’s Represent podcast: Reflecting on Legends of the Five Rings for more details on this topic.